Laser Hair Removal vs. Waxing: Which Is Better?

 Those smaller payments add up.
 The average person can spend around $23,000 on waxing over their lifetime.
 Each appointment might feel like a small expense, but when you multiply that by decades of treatments, the total is staggering.
 You’re essentially renting your smooth skin, with payments due every four to six weeks, forever.
 When you look at it that way, the ongoing expense of waxing makes it a far more costly habit in the long run.

-How to Choose the Right Method for You
+Laser or Wax?
+How to Choose What’s Right for You

 Okay, so you have the facts on both laser and waxing.
 Now comes the most important part: deciding which one is the right fit for you.
 It’s not just about the pros and cons on paper.
 Your choice depends on your body, your schedule, and what you ultimately want to achieve.
 Let’s walk through a few key questions to help you find your perfect match.